 The nose on this gives off model glue and plastic.
 The palate is very LDI with mint.
 It starts sweet then has a bit of bitterness at the end which lasts into the finish along with some Eucalyptus notes.

 Overall, I think this is the weakest of the three whiskeys in the Old Scout line (and I tend to be a rye fan).
 Interestingly, this one seems to have less rye character than the six year old bourbon, despite the 95% rye mashbill.

-Soft rye spice, vanilla mint, and rich buttery caramel corn.
-Long butterscotch candy finish.
-Nothing too complicated but this is nice and very tasty.
-Dense flavour and a cohesive profile, I really like this. [batch 55, nearly A-]
+Robust rye spice, vanilla mint, and rich buttery caramel corn.
+Middle is black pepper and charred oak.
+Long butterscotch candy finish and dill spice.
+Nothing too complicated but this is very tasty and fun.
+Runs spicy and hot.
+Dense flavour with a cohesive profile, I really like this. [batch 55 reviewed]